 There are no simple answers at the moment, but there are many organisations and individuals working to find some.
 In the meantime, what you can do is:

 - Continue to make maintenance and minor repairs a priority - use the SPAB calendar as a reminder. https://www.spab.org.uk/sites/default/files/SPAB-FiM-maintenance-calendar.pdf.

 - Apply for grants whenever possible – you don’t have to exhaust PCC reserves first.

 - Continue to be an advocate – talk to people about these amazing community buildings, encourage wider support and use and challenge misconceptions.

-- Read the quarterly newsletter from the Church Buildings and Pastoral Department - https://www.elydiocese.org/parish-support/church-buildings/ (link at the bottom of the page).
+- Read the quarterly newsletter from the Church Buildings and Pastoral Department - https://www.elydiocese.org/parish-support/church-buildings/.

 - Ask for advice – the Church Buildings Team are here to help in any way they can, from advice on volunteer recruitment and faculty consent, to help understanding quinquennial reports and grant applications - please get in touch. https://www.elydiocese.org/parish-support/church-buildings/contact-the-team/